quartermasters/FedOpportunityBoard/replit.md

 The business operates through a three-partner structure:
 - **St Michael LLC**: Main contractor responsible for proposal submission and contract performance
 - **Republic Capital Access**: Provides capital for contract performance as loans, receiving percentage of profits for each capital injection
-- **Aliff Capital**: Responsible for all business processes and operational expenses (bears the $11,000 monthly costs)
+- **Aliff Capital**: Responsible for all business processes and operational expenses (bears the $11,000 monthly costs).
+Team operates across UAE, Pakistan, and India

 ## User Preferences